Tampere City Region

 Subregional climate change strategy

-Subregional urban planning (housing, traffic, land use)
+Subregional structural plan 2040 (housing, traffic, land use)

 Tampere Business Office and Business Strategy – 8 municipalities provide centralized services